JasperA680/PX913-miniproject/README.md

 This repository contains the full solution for the PX913 Scientific SoftwareDevelopment mini-project.

-The project solves Poisson's equation using Gauss-Seideliteration on a 2D grid, computes the electric field, simulates a charged particle using velocity Verlet, and writes all data to a NetCDF file.
+The project solves Poisson's equation using Gauss-Seidel iteration on a 2D grid, computes the electric field, simulates a charged particle using velocity Verlet, and writes all data to a NetCDF file.

 ## Directory Structure